Advertiser Disclosure

 900 Ohio Dr. SW, Washington, D.C.
 20024

 This memorial to Founding Father George Mason signifies his importance as the author of the very first Virginia Declaration of Rights, a document that later became the inspiration for the U.S. Bill of Rights.
-Located in West Potomac Park, the monument depicts George Mason sitting in a pretty landscaped garden overlooking a tranquil pool.
+Inside West Potomac Park, the monument depicts George Mason sitting in a pretty landscaped garden overlooking a tranquil pool.

 Theodore Roosevelt Island